Polemonium: planting, growing and caring for

 This plant is easy to grow.

-- Soak the buckets in a bucket of water.
+- Soak buckets in a bucket of water.

-- Work plot with a digging fork to loosen soil deeply.
+- Work the plot with a digging fork to loosen soil deeply.

-- Place young plants about 50 cm apart.
+- Position young plants about 50 cm apart.

-- If soil very clayey, add a shovelful of compost to each hole or plant on a raised mound to ensure good drainage.
+- If soil is very clayey, add a spadeful of compost per hole or plant on a mound to ensure good drainage.

-- Remove the bucket and tease out any circling roots if necessary.
+- Remove bucket and tease out any circling roots if necessary.

 - Water then mulch.

-Polemoniums can be grown in large pots of at least 18 cm diameter.
-Fill container, pierced at base, with a mix of potting compost and coarse sand.
+Polemonium can be grown in large pots of at least 18 cm diameter.
+Fill container, pierced at base, with a mixture of potting compost and coarse sand.

 Caring for Polemonium

-Care is simple and comes down to a few steps :
+Care is simple and summarised in a few steps :

-- To restart flowering and improve foliage retention, cut back some faded inflorescences.
-Leave a few seedheads to ensure renewal of young plants, which have a fairly short lifespan.
+- To encourage flowering and improve foliage retention, cut back some faded inflorescences.
+Leave some seedheads to ensure renewal of plants that have a fairly short lifespan.

-- If the plant tends to spread too much, remove the seedheads.
+- If plant tends to spread too much, remove seedheads.

 - Polemonium does not need dividing and does not tolerate transplanting well.